amit-sangwan/hashnode-blogs/cmbpfetsg000202l40qqhfi2d.md

 * Administrators connect via **Jump Server** (in public subnet) to securely SSH into backend servers in private subnets.

-* AWS Systems Manager (SSM) Session Manager can be an alternative for secure access without opening SSH ports.
+* AWS (SSM) Systems Session Manager can be an alternative for secure access without opening SSH ports.

 ---